Neighborhood Youth Volunteer Award

 - Complete and submit an easy Online Neighborhood Award Nomination Form accompanied by description and a sample of the publication and a description of the project.

-- A fillable PDF Neighborhood Award Nomination Form can also be downloaded, completed, and mailed with a postmark by the Friday, December 18, 2020 deadline to the Office of Neighborhood Services, Attn: RNA Neighborhood Awards Committee, 215 Church Ave SW, Room 364 South, Roanoke, VA 24011.
+- A fillable PDF Neighborhood Award Nomination Form can also be downloaded, completed, and mailed with a postmark by the new deadline of January 31, 2021 to the Office of Neighborhood Services, Attn: RNA Neighborhood Awards Committee, 215 Church Ave SW, Room 364 South, Roanoke, VA 24011.

 Include documentation such as pamphlets, website links, articles, samples, presentations, photographs, news clippings, letters of support, etc. supporting the impact and accomplishments achieved by the nominee.